-A new year signifies a new start, meaning a refresh in routines, rules, and approaches.
-And while most people make new year's resolutions in relation to health, fitness and lifestyle, might we suggest you consider relooking your skincare collection and routine.
+Every now and then a refresh in routines, rules, and approaches is necessary.
+And while most people settle into their Zoom meetings, spring clean and make banana bread, might we suggest you consider relooking your skincare collection and routine.

 On average, at any given time a woman will host up to 515 ingredients on her body - which isn’t too unbelievable considering the average woman uses 12 personal care products per day and they contain, on average, 168 different ingredients.